-After the Netherlands and Belgium, my search for places related to life and work of Van Gogh brought me to Paris next.
-Vincent lived there on a few occasions.
+After the Netherlands and Belgium, my search for places linked to life and work of Van Gogh brought me to Paris next.
+Vincent lived there on several occasions.
 But, the most important one was between 1886 and 1888 when he decided to pursue his career as a painter and learn at the art centre of his time.
-There are many places related to him there, so here is my guide with some of the must-see places related to Van Gogh in Paris.
+There are many places related to him there, so here is my guide with some of the must-see locations linked to Vincent van Gogh in Paris.

 And mind my dear fellow, Paris is Paris, there is but one Paris and however hard living may be here and if it became worse and harder even – the French air clears up the brain and does one good – a world of good.